Teeny Little Super Guy

 Teeny Little Super Guy was an animated short featured on PBS's Sesame Street.
 The shorts featured a small animated man, the Teeny Little Super Guy, who resides in a live-action, regular-sized kitchen.
 He is a small, bald man who wears a yellow hat, a yellow long-sleeved shirt, red pants and black shoes.
 He also lives attached to a clear plastic cup.
 Robert W. Morrow described the shorts as including "parables of childhood conflict and striving."

 Background

 Teeny Little Super Guy (TLSG) was created by animator Paul Fierlinger as a series of 13 installments for PBS's Sesame Street in 1982.
 The first Teeny Little Super Guy cartoon took two months to create.
 The series of segments were frequently shown on Sesame Street for several years.
 However, in the late 1990s the segments were shown sporadically (eventually not appearing on the show at all from 1997 to 2000).
 The segments reappeared briefly on Sesame Street in 2001 and a short clip (a part of the theme song only) was shown on Sesame Street's 35th anniversary special, The Street We Live On (2004).
-The shorts have not appeared on Sesame Street since that time in 2002–present.
+The shorts have not appeared on Sesame Street since 2002.